 Those are astonishing numbers, right?

-So, why should you even care about using blogging in your business, and how can you use blogging to help your business grow and prosper?
+So, why should you even care about using blogging in your business when there's already a bunch of them around.
+And, how can you use blogging to help your business grow anyway?

 Glad you asked.
-Let's take a look -
+Let's take a closer look -

 If you want to learn how to set up a blog for your business properly, check out this post.